Down the Large Rabbit Hole: Some Combinatorial Results

 \begin{definition} Let $D$ be $2$-large.
 Define $M(k,D;2) = N(k,D)$ and, for $r \geq 3$,

 where $N(k,D)$ is the integer from Lemma \ref{lem16}. \end{definition}

 As $N(k,D)$ exists for all $k$ (by Lemma \ref{lem16}), we see that $M(k,D;r)$ is well-defined for all $k$ and $r$.

-We are now ready to finally see a ray of hope in the next theorem.
-For comparison, Brown, Graham, and Landman \cite{BGL} were able to show that if $D$ is $2$-large then $D^m$ is $2^m$-large for $m \in \mathbb{Z}^+$.
+We are now ready to finally see a ray of hope in the next theorem. due to Brown, Graham, and Landman \cite{BGL}.
+The proof presented here is the details of the sketch given in \cite{BGL} using the functions defined in the present article.